Black, Asian and Minority Ethnic Staff

 “Dr Ashraf is a very talented research scientist.
 She combines several qualities that mark her out as someone with all the skills needed to go all the way as an effective researcher.
 She combines a rigorous, hard-working, unbiased approach with an infectious enthusiasm for science, excellent teaching skills and strong integrity.
 She is someone to watch out for in the coming years.” - Professor Emma Thomson, Clinical Professor of Infectious Diseases

-Hello, I am the Glasgow University Sports Association (GUSA) president.
+Hello, I was the Glasgow University Sports Association (GUSA) President in 2022-23.
 I was elected to represent all of our sports and gym members.
-In my full-time sabbatical position, I oversee the general day-to-day running of GUSA and actively plan and develop the sports programme in partnership with University Glasgow Sport.
-I work closely with the senior management group to ensure the best possible our student sport members and I represent the university to the wider sporting community across Scotland and the UK within institutions such as British University College Sports (BUCS) and Scottish Student Sport (SSS).
+In my full-time sabbatical position, I oversaw the general day-to-day running of GUSA and actively plan and develop the sports programme in partnership with University Glasgow Sport.
+I worked closely with the senior management group to ensure the best possible our student sport members and I represented the University to the wider sporting community across Scotland and the UK within institutions such as British University College Sports (BUCS) and Scottish Student Sport (SSS).

 I was originally born in Glasgow but grew up in Milton Keynes near London.
 I have Indian heritage and am fluent in both Gujrati and Hindi, whilst also having some East African heritage following the British rule in India.
 My parents, both grew up in Tanzania and migrated to Scotland in the early 80s where they raised me and my brother.
 When I got the offer to come back to Glasgow for my undergrad, I simply couldn’t resist.
 Since my time at Glasgow, I have been actively involved in sport and dabbled (not very well) in many different sports whilst studying.